 Car GPS units do not work well on the Parkway.
 We use milepost markers for addresses, and these are not recognized by the device.
 Use your GPS to direct you to communities near the Parkway, then follow road signs and a map.

-Be sure to look at our real-time road closure map before driving to the Parkway, as construction or weather related closures may be in effect.
+Check the real-time road closure map before driving to the Parkway, as construction or weather related closures may be in effect.

-If you are traveling here in an alternative fuel vehicle, thanks for helping us reduce greenhouse gas emissions and reduce petroleum use.
-Plan your trip with the Department of Energy's "Alternative Fueling Station Locator.
+If you are traveling here in an alternative fuel vehicle, plan your trip with the Department of Energy's Alternative Fueling Station Locator.

 While driving, look for mile markers along the Parkway.
 They measure out each mile so you know how far you have traveled.
 Our map is also milepost referenced, so you can use it to find your planned destinations.